andymckay/blog/_posts/2024-06-12-leaving-meetup.md

 blog: andy-mckay
 ---

-tl:dr; Meetup is [increasing prices](https://www.meetup.com/blog/new-organizer-pricing-key-improvements/) so the costs for the [Python User Group](https://www.meetup.com/vanpyz/) will be over $700 CAD a year.
-We are closing our Meetup account and moving to [GitHub](https://github.com/vancouver/vanpy) before July 7th 2024.
+Summary: Meetup is [increasing prices](https://www.meetup.com/blog/new-organizer-pricing-key-improvements/) so the costs for the [Python User Group](https://www.meetup.com/vanpyz/) will be over $700 CAD a year. **We are closing our Meetup account and moving to [GitHub](https://github.com/vancouver/vanpy) before July 7th 2024**.

 <hr>